wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-base-configuration-test-environment.md

 3. Configure APP1.
 4. Configure CLIENT1.

-If you do not already have an Azure account, you can sign up for a free trial at [Free one-month trial](http://azure.microsoft.com/pricing/free-trial/).
+If you do not already have an Azure account, you can sign up for a trial at [Free one-month trial](/pricing/1rmb-trial/).
 If you have an MSDN Subscription, see [Azure benefit for MSDN subscribers](http://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/).

 > [AZURE.NOTE] Virtual machines in Azure incur an ongoing monetary cost when they are running.
-This cost is billed against your free trial, MSDN subscription, or paid subscription.
-For more information about the costs of running Azure virtual machines, see [Virtual Machines Pricing Details](http://azure.microsoft.com/pricing/details/virtual-machines/) and [Azure Pricing Calculator](http://azure.microsoft.com/pricing/calculator/).
+This cost is billed against your trial, MSDN subscription, or paid subscription.
+For more information about the costs of running Azure virtual machines, see [Virtual Machines Pricing Details](/home/features/virtual-machines/#price) and [Azure Pricing Calculator](http://azure.microsoft.com/pricing/calculator/).
 To keep costs down, see [Minimizing the costs of test environment virtual machines in Azure](#costs).

 ## Phase 1: Create the virtual network

 First, you create the TestLab virtual network that will host the Corpnet subnet of the base configuration.

-1. In the task bar of the [Azure portal](https://manage.windowsazure.com), click **New > Network Services > Virtual Network > Custom Create**.
+1. In the task bar of the [Azure Management Portal](https://manage.windowsazure.cn), click **New > Network Services > Virtual Network > Custom Create**.
 2. On the Virtual Network Details page, type **TestLab** in **Name**.
 3. In **Location**, select the appropriate region.
 4. Click the Next arrow.